netbox-community/cookiecutter-netbox-plugin/docs/prompts.md

 </dd>
 </dl>

-except above settings, for CI/CD, you'll also need configure gitub repsitory secrets at page repo > settings > secrtes, and add the following secrets:
+## Additional Configuration

+### Trusted Publishing (Recommended)

+Modern plugin projects should use [PyPI Trusted Publishing](https://docs.pypi.org/trusted-publishers/) instead of API tokens.
+See the [Tutorial](tutorial.md#configuring-trusted-publishing) for detailed setup instructions.

+### Legacy API Tokens (Not Recommended)

+If you cannot use trusted publishing, you'll need to configure GitHub repository secrets:

+1. Go to your repository > Settings > Secrets and variables > Actions
+2. Add the following secrets:
+   - `PERSONAL_TOKEN` - Required for publishing documentation to GitHub Pages ([How to create](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token))
-- PERSONAL_TOKEN (required for publishing document to git pages)
+   - `TEST_PYPI_API_TOKEN` - Required for publishing to TestPyPI ([How to create](https://test.pypi.org/manage/account/))
-- TEST_PYPI_API_TOKEN (required for publishing dev release to testpypi)
+   - `PYPI_API_TOKEN` - Required for publishing to PyPI ([How to create](https://pypi.org/manage/account/))

-- PYPI_API_TOKEN (required for publish )
+!!! warning "Security Notice"
+    API tokens are being phased out in favor of trusted publishing for improved security.
+Consider migrating to trusted publishing if possible.